 “The sharing of ideas between the partners is ongoing and they are already planning their next visit, building on the improvements made already.
 I think the positive relationship between all the parties involved is key to the success of this partnership.
 It gives me confidence that the Partner for Animals programme is going to make a huge difference to zoos around the world.”

 “These people have all given me hope.
-Working for Wild Welfare can expose you to some truly horrific sights but knowing that all of the people I have met are actively working to make as much positive change as possible and being part of that change myself has given me a resolute hope that together we can make a difference.
-Looking back on 2019, that is most definitely a huge highlight for me.”
+Working for Wild Welfare can expose you to some truly horrific sights but knowing that all the people I have met are actively working to make as much positive change as possible and being part of that change myself ,has given me a resolute hope that together we can make a difference.”